 Once your child has had their feed and you think that they are settled into a deep sleep, we will ask you to lie your child on our scan table.
 We will swaddle your child to help them to keep still.
 We will place ear defenders over your child's ears to reduce noise.
-You will also need to wear ear protection.

 We will then position parts of our camera that help to take the pictures.
 Your child can have a dummy if required during the scan.
-Some children may wake during the scan but do not worry, we can discuss with the doctor who referred you for the scan and rearrange an appointment to complete the scan.
+Some children may wake during the scan but do not worry, we can discuss with the doctor who referred you for the scan and reappoint you for another attempt on another day to complete the scan.